Required Courses (30 semester hours)

 EDU 604 - Teaching Vocabulary and Reading Comprehension

-Assists teachers improve teaching vocabulary and comprehension.
+Focuses on improving the teaching of teaching vocabulary and comprehension.
 Research-based vocabulary and comprehension strategies are taught through modeling and differentiated lesson planning.
 Focus on the impact of vocabulary knowledge and reading comprehension.
 Field experience required.
 Prerequisites: EDU 567, or equivalent.

 EDU 611 - Reading/Literacy and Thinking Skills